Splitting Opinion: Zenith’s Latest Chronomaster Revival — The A384 Lupin The Third – Final Edition

 As I stated in the intro, the first two editions in this series took their inspiration directly from the Lupin The Third animation.
 Both were seen on the wrist of the Daisuke Jigen, sidekick and best friend to the titular character, Arsène Lupin III.
 Along with two other main characters, Goemon Ishikawa XIII and Fujiko Mine, Lupin and Jigen steal the world’s greatest treasures.
 Lupin is the grandson of the world’s most renowned gentleman thief, while Jigen is known as one of the foremost sharpshooters.

 The watch seen on his wrist in the very first episode of the animated series was a Zenith chronograph similar to the A384.
-It featured a non-existent black dial with gray chronograph registers, a gray tachymeter, and gilt hands and indices.
+It featured a non-existent black dial with gray chronograph registers, a gray tachymeter, and gold hands and indices.
 Zenith produced the watch in 2019 in a 50-piece limited run for the Japanese domestic market.

 The second watch was on Jigen’s wrist in the final episode of the first series.
 It featured a panda dial, much like the real-life A384, but had a white tachymeter scale instead of a black one.
 A black date disc and black chronograph seconds hand also set it apart from its real-life counterpart.
 Zenith brought the watch to life in 2020 as a 200-piece limited edition available worldwide.